Marketing Beginner Updated 2026-03-22

 Referral marketing targets existing customers who recommend you to their personal network.
 Affiliate marketing targets third-party promoters (bloggers, publishers) who earn commission on sales.
 Referrals are personal.
 Affiliates are commercial.

-Want to give your referral program a content engine behind it? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want to give your referral program a content engine behind it? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime